 The prominent bush-shaped copse on the top of the hill in the middle distance (partly obscured by my left leading edge in the first photo) marks Win Green hill, which is used by radio control fliers.
-The copse is a landmark whose distinctive shape can be seen from miles around, as this photo by Roger Holman illustrates.
+The copse is a landmark whose distinctive shape can be seen from miles around.

 (Wasn’t Wingreen the ex-Marine on the motorbike in Electra Glide in Blue?)

 For some reason, this photo reminds me that I have been landing hang gliders in these fields, at the base of Monk’s Down, for more than a third of a century.

 The pilot of the hang glider that landed in the brown field has moved it to the edge of the field prior to de-rigging it.
 That is standard procedure.
 It maximises the field space for others to land in, although on this day there was plenty of space for the half dozen hang gliders flying there.